 Vets offer several types of allergy tests where the dog's skin or blood is assessed for reactions to a number of foods and environmental factors.
 Unfortunately, these tests can be very expensive and their accuracy has been widely criticised.
-If you do go for an allergy test, simply enter the foods the test returns as 'positive' in to our Advanced Dog Food Search page under 'Is your dog allergic or intolerant to...' and we'll pick out all of the foods that are free from those ingredients.
+If you do go for an allergy test, simply tick the boxes for each of the foods the test returns as 'positive' in our dog food directory under 'Avoid ingredients' and we'll pick out all of the foods that are free from those ingredients.

 The alternative to veterinary tests is what's called an exclusion diet.
 Essentially, your aim is to exclude anything that might be causing the problem form your dog's diet.
 The more simple you can make the diet, the better, so the first thing to do is to cut out any treats or tit-bits being fed (don't worry, you can try to re-introduce them later!) and then change onto a suitable food.
 The exclusion diet approach assumes that whatever is causing the problem is in your dog's current diet, so when choosing a new food, try to look for one with as few ingredients in common with the current diet as possible.
 For example, if your dog has skin problems on a food based on chicken, rice and maize, try to look for a food without those three ingredients - for example, salmon and potato.
 Take a look at the new foods' profiles on this website and try to avoid any with ingredients highlighted in red.
 Ingredients are highlighted in red either because they have been linked with health problems or because they are unclear which would make a successful exclusion diet very difficult.